jaredponn/monochrome-font-generator-c/README.md

   `pitch`) and a pointer to the bitmap buffer.

-The consuming application includes the generated header, iterates over a string, and blits each glyph's bitmap onto a canvas using the provided metrics.
+The consuming application includes the generated header, iterates over a string, and writes each glyph's bitmap onto a canvas using the provided parameters.

 ## Usage